midibox/mios32/apps/tutorials/016_aout/README.txt

   - AOUT_IF_MAX525
   - AOUT_IF_74HC595
   - AOUT_IF_TLV5630
+  - AOUT_IF_INTDAC

+AOUT_IF_INTDAC will output analog values (0..3.3V) at pin RA4 (J16:RC1 and
+J16:SC)

-The Module is connected to J19 of the MBHP_CORE_STM32 module:
+Common AOUT modules are connected to J19 of the MBHP_CORE_STM32 module:
    J19:Vs -> AOUT Vs
    J19:Vd -> AOUT Vd
    J19:SO -> AOUT SI